 - gives practical suggestions to improve accessibility and checks 508 compliance.

-WAVE — a free web accessibility evaluation tool:
+— a free web accessibility evaluation tool:

 - provides visual feedback by injecting icons and indicators into your page